cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - save to a folder or file?
         - will always carry over between launches
     - When VR headset is connected, (especially vive), if theres any problems when reloading the scene (check Parser.cs Line 12);
+- documentation: standard coding (fixedupate and using awake)

 **August 6**
 *TODO*